-In cell 1 we find strong liberal states such as the US and the UK which are going through erosion of their hard and soft power in the last 5 years.
-This makes them more vulnerable to outside interventions, deepens the in-state polarization and supports the rise of populism without causing a full regime change as may happen in some weak liberal states.
+The table points to strong liberal states such as the United States and the United Kingdom undergoing erosion of both hard and soft power over the last five years.
+Such power erosion makes them more vulnerable to outside intervention, deepens internal polarization, and fosters the rise of populism, though without the full regime change that may take place in certain weak liberal states.

-Cyber MNCs possess more and more knowledge power.
-Facebook and Google are analyzing every bit of data about their users and their user's surrounding (Jones 2016; Murphy 2016; Foer 2017, Galloway 2017).
-This knowledge power possessed by cyber MNCs helps them micro-target their consumers in order to sell more ads, but it has supposedly also been used by Cambridge Analytica to reshape people's perceptions around US 2016 elections and the UK-EU membership referendum (Kornbluh 2018, 33-38; Grassegger & Krogerus 2017).
-There is evidence of successful use of social media in the Brexit referendum, in which supporters were seven times more numerous than opponents on Twitter and five times more active on Instagram (Polonski 2016).
+Cyber-MNCs possess increasing volumes of knowledge power.
+Facebook and Google conduct deep and comprehensive analysis of their data about their users and their environment (Jones 2016; Murphy 2016; Foer 2017; Galloway 2017).
+This knowledge power possessed by cyber MNCs helps them micro-target their consumers in a way that makes them attractive to advertisers.
+Such knowledge power has also allegedly been used by Cambridge Analytica, however, to reshape popular perceptions around the 2016 US elections and the UK’s EU membership referendum (Kornbluh 2018; Grassegger and Krogerus 2017).
+There is evidence of the successful use of social media to affect the Brexit referendum, given that advocates of leaving the EU were seven times more numerous than their opponents on Twitter and five times more active on Instagram (Polonski 2016).

-Cyber MNCs also take a major role in today's media industry.
-Free and unbiased media were always the pillars of liberal states, shining a light on government performance by two mechanisms Bailard calls "Mirror-holding" and "Window-opening" (Bailard 2014).
-In the last few years, Facebook and Google become the sole dominators of vast majority of media channels (Gottfried & Shearer 2017) which helps them to reinforce "filter bubble" separating people from information that disagrees with their viewpoints and engaging them with content that only confirms their views (Okyle 2016; Pariser 2012).
-Facebook exposed users to more confrontational and angry posts (including fake news) making people more extreme in their views (Galloway 2017).
+Cyber-MNCs also play a major role in the contemporary media industry.
+Free and unbiased media have always been pillars of liberal states, shining a light on government performance via two mechanisms Bailard (2014) calls “mirror-holding” and “window-opening.”
+In the last few years, Facebook and Google have come to predominate over the vast majority of other media channels (Gottfried and Shearer 2017), something which helps them to reinforce the “bubble” separating people from information contrary to their viewpoints, leaving them with content that only confirms their existing views (Okyle 2016; Pariser 2012).
+It has furthermore been argued that Facebook has exposed users to angrier and more confrontational material, including fake news, that has, in turn, made people more extreme in their outlooks (Galloway 2017).

-Micro-targeting and "filter bubble" reinforcing can also help the anti-democratic influence of authoritarian powers such as China and Russia.
-These authoritarian states are on the rise (Gat 2008, 457-467; Mead 2014) and they try to replace global democratic norms with authoritarian practices as part of what Miller (2018) calls "The Boomerang Effect" to the attempts to liberalize the world.
-They use the internet and Cyber MNCs to exercise their "sharp power", preventing a productive discussion from happening in democracies (Zappone 2017) and spreading of fake news to amplify divisive social and political messages and deepen domestic polarization (Spohr 2017).
-We will explore case studies related to Russian alleged intervention in some liberal states electoral process (Stamos 2017; Issac & Shane 2017; Collins, Poulsen & Ackerman 2017; Collins 2017, Paul & Matthews 2016).
-This Russian intervention impacted ethnic tensions, revived nationalism and intensified political conflict all around the world while weakening public trust in journalism and electoral outcomes (Howard 2018, 27, Swift 2016).
+Micro-targeting and the “bubble” phenomenon can also aid the anti-democratic influence of authoritarian powers such as China and Russia.
+These authoritarian states are in the ascendant (Gat 2008; Mead 2014) and aim to replace global democratic norms with authoritarian practices as part of what Miller (2018) calls “the boomerang effect” countering attempts to liberalize the world.
+Such states use the Internet and cyber-MNCs to exercise their “sharp power,” applying the same principles internationally to their suppression of political pluralism and free expression at home (Walker and Ludwig 2017).
+They thus prevent a productive discussion from happening in democracies and disseminate fake news that amplifies divisive social and political messages and deepens domestic polarization (Zappone 2017; Spohr 2017).
+The study will incorporate case studies related to alleged Russian intervention in the electoral process of certain liberal states (Stamos 2017; Issac and Shane 2017; Collins, Poulsen, and Ackerman 2017; Collins 2017; Paul and Matthews 2016).
+Such Russian intervention has exacerbated ethnic tensions, rekindled nationalism, and intensified political conflict internationally while also weakening public confidence in both journalism and elections (Howard 2018; Swift 2016).

-In cell 2 we find strong authoritarian states such as China and Russia which are gaining more power by using cyber US MNCs knowledge power as s political tool.
-In addition to the case studies around the Russian interventions in elections in other states, we will examine the use of the Edward Snowden leaks to create a “moral equivalence” against liberal states and the attempts to shape the future of the Internet to be less liberalized and American influenced (Segal 2018, Nocetti 2015, Deibert 2009).
+As exemplified in the table above, strong authoritarian states like China and Russia are increasingly gaining power through politically exploiting US cyber-MNCs’ knowledge.
+In addition to case studies of Russian intervention in foreign elections, the study will examine the exploitation of the Edward Snowden leaks in order to foster a sense of “moral equivalence” with liberal states and attempts to shape a less liberalized, less America-influenced future for the Internet (Segal 2018; Nocetti 2015; Deibert 2009).